tyjo/dystruct/README.md

    * [Local Optima](#local-optima)

 ## Introduction
 Dystruct (Dynamic structure) is a model-based approach for inferring shared genetic ancestry in individuals sampled over time.
 Dystruct's input is a genotype matrix, sample times for each individual, and the number of putative ancestral populations (K).
-The output are K-dimensional ancestry vectors denoting the proportion of the the genome of each individual inherited from population K.
+The output are K-dimensional ancestry vectors denoting the proportion of the genome of each individual inherited from population K.

 The main benefit of Dystruct, when compared to static ancestry approaches such as ADMIXTURE, is Dystruct's emphasis on explaining later populations as mixtures of earlier, pre-existing, populations.
 That is, later samples tend to appear as mixtures of earlier samples.
-Because we model samples over time, ancestry components give a direct interpretation of the relationship between populations in the past, and populations today.
+Because we model samples over time, ancestry components give a direct interpretation of the relationship between populations in the past and populations today.

 ## Installation